RandomSeeds/rNMF/README.md

 rnmf
 ====

-This is a develop repo for the robust nonnegative matrix factorization R-package.
+This is a development repo for the robust nonnegative matrix factorization R-package.

 To install, and load the package, do the following.